Campaigning for institutional transparency, accountability and justice over four decades

 The Monitoring Group (TMG) organised a campaign support group for the family that included a meeting with the Home Secretary forcing a new police investigation headed by DAC John Grieve; and organising legal representation during the Inquest procedures.

-Glyn Agard Support Group:
+Glyn Agard Support Group

-TMG organized a family justice campaign for Glyn Agard.
+The Monitoring Group organised a family justice campaign for Glyn Agard.
 Four soldiers were charged for the murder of Glyn Agard and assaulting Stephen Agard and Gary Belgraves.
 They were on a night out in Wiltshire in June 2000 when they were beaten in a car park.
 Glyne died of head injuries.
 On 18 May 2001 Mark Hunter and David White were found not guilty of the murder, after the prosecutions offered no evidence against the men.

-Edgar Fernandes Family Campaign:
+Edgar Fernandes Family Campaign

-TMG supported the family of Edgar Campaign.
 Edgar Fernandes was a librarian living in Hackney, east London.
 He left for a week’s holiday in Turkey on 8 April 1998.
 When he failed to return, his family alerted the local police in Kentish Town.
 The police officer suspected that he had run away from the family and tried to probe into the family’s history.

 Two members of the family flew to Turkey while others remained in London to exert pressure there.
 Although the Turkish authorities were unhelpful, within days the family had located Edgar’s belongings and medication in the hotel room and had a description of the person who was last seen with Edgar.
 This was immediately reported to Kentish Town police station, who still maintained that Edgar must have run away from home.
 Meanwhile the traumatic search for Edgar continued.
 They researched all the hospitals and institutions in Turkey.
 On 8 May 1998 two members of the family were looking at pictures of dead bodies in the morgue.
 Depressingly one of the photographs was of Edgar’s body.

 The family continued with their investigation and located the chief suspect in Malta.
 In an impressive and unprecedented feat they managed to galvanise the Maltese authorities to arrest the man.
 He initially confessed to the murder of Edgar Fernandes, though later changed his story.
-After the family approached TMG, the Metropolitan Police began to work more seriously on the case.
+After the family approached The Monitoring Group, the Metropolitan Police began to work more seriously on the case.
 The trial of the man suspected of killing Edgar began in Turkey in February 2000 and he was convicted.

-Elizabeth Chou Support Group:
+Elizabeth Chou Support Group

 Elizabeth Chau, a student at Thames Valley University, was 19 when she disappeared from Ealing in April 1999.
 She was last seen outside Ealing Police Station in Uxbridge Road.
 Together with the family, The Monitoring Group exerted pressure on local police to investigate her disappearance seriously, and organised community based search parties for over four months.
 Elizabeth remains missing.
 In 2010, local police finally admitted that she is probably a victim of a serial murderer.
 Read this article on developments with the case: https://www.theguardian.com/uk-news/2023/may/11/levi-bellfield-confesses-elizabeth-chau-1999

-Garry Walton Support Group:
+Garry Walton Support Group

 Garry Walton, a 21-year-old Irish man, was racially murdered in November 1996 while he was on a pleasure boat in Tenerife.
 Evidence shows men from Essex continuously taunted him.
 It is alleged that these same people murdered him by throwing his overboard.
 In July 1997, GMP obtained statements from witnesses claiming they heard the men boast of their killing.
 Although TMG provided support for the family, and exerted pressure on police to take the investigation seriously, the case remains unsolved.

-Abdi Dorre Support Group:
+Abdi Dorre Support Group

 Somalian Abdi Dorre died in August 1999 after sustaining fatal head injuries falling down a flight of stairs in a Northampton nightclub.
 His family sought The Monitoring Group/National Civil Rights Movement support to pressurise the police to carry out a thorough investigation and find those responsible.
 TMG organised several meetings with senior police officers to persuade them to review their investigation but they refused to budge, and as a consequence, the family organised peaceful vigils to seek public support for the case.
 At the inquest in May 2001, the corner returned an open verdict.
 It was revealed at the inquest that the police had never carried out any forensic tests at the scene and that there was an unexplained fourteen-minute gap in the CCTV coverage of the events.
 A number of CCTV cameras recorded his argument with the doorman at the club, but none recorded the moment he is said to have fallen down the stairs.

-Dawood Family Justice Campaign:
+Dawood Family Justice Campaign

 In February 2002 Sakil and Saeed Dawood went to India with their childhood friend Mohammed Aswat and their 18-year-old nephew, Imran.
 Whilst returning from an excursion trip, a roadblock, manned by a well-organised mob fuelled by religious hatred, stopped the British tourists.
 The mob circled the jeep and demanded to know from the occupants their religious identity, the tourists answered that they were British citizens and were indeed Muslims.
 The hired driver was then dragged out of the jeep and attacked with sticks and killed on the spot.
 His body was then thrown back into the vehicle and set alight.
 In the meantime, the British tourists were chased to a nearby farm.